vilicvane/backpage/README.md

 BackPage renders your React application to HTML and streams updates (**static** HTML snapshots) to your browser.

-It is designed for really simple GUI as a complementary to text logs, so **user interaction is neither supported nor its goal.**
+It is designed for really simple GUI as a complementary to text logs, so **advanced user interaction is neither supported nor its goal.**

 ## Features

 - Stream static HTML from React rendering.
 - Send notification to browser.
+- Simple user interaction with HTML form.
 - Public URL via [backpage.cloud](https://backpage.cloud).

 ## Installation